FoRVNA is the official Stewardship Partner with Portland Parks & Recreation (Aka City Nature West). You can read the Agreement

 [HERE].

-Stewardship Events
+Stewardship Events and Advisories

-Stewardship events are scheduled by City Nature West (Portland Parks Bureau).
+Stewardship Events are scheduled by City Nature West (Portland Parks Bureau).

 Registration is required for our last event was capped at 20 (We fell short!)